 - Low switching costs between coffeehouses (strong force)

-The large number of coffeehouses and food service firms is an external factor that intensifies competitive rivalry in the context of this Five Forces analysis.
+The large number of coffeehouses and food-service firms is an external factor that intensifies competitive rivalry in the context of this Five Forces analysis.
 Starbucks has many competitors of different sizes, including multinational businesses and small local cafés.
-In relation, competitors are moderately varied in terms of specialty and strategy.
+The company’s main competitors include coffeehouses, like Tim Hortons, and food-service businesses, like Dunkin’, McDonald’s, Wendy’s, Burger King, and Subway.
+Also, competitors are moderately varied in terms of specialty and strategy.
 For example, some coffeehouses focus on local coffee varieties only.
-In this Five Forces analysis of Starbucks, such moderate variety strengthens competition by dividing the market into segments based on business specialty or strategy.
+In this Five Forces analysis of Starbucks, moderate variety strengthens competition by dividing the market into segments based on business specialty or strategy.
 Moreover, competition is strengthened because of the low switching costs between coffeehouses.
-In the Five Forces analysis model, low switching costs reduce barriers when customers switch from Starbucks to its competitors.
+In the Five Forces analysis model, low switching costs reduce barriers when customers switch from Starbucks to competitors.
 Based on this component of the Five Forces analysis, competition is among the coffee company’s top-priority challenges.
-Starbucks Corporation’s generic strategy for competitive advantage and intensive growth strategies reflect strategic responses to such competitive challenges.
+Starbucks’ generic competitive strategy and intensive growth strategies reflect strategic responses to such competitive challenges.

 Bargaining Power of Customers or Buyers (Strong Force)